Budibase/website/content/blog/app-building/data-access-control.md

 This becomes even more difficult in the context of modern IT environments, where assets and resources are typically distributed across a wide range of physical locations.

 The key is developing systems that intelligently provide the right permissions for the right users.

-Check out our [IT incident report template](https://budibase.com/forms/templates/it-incident-report-template/) to see our data access control features in action.

 Budibase offers an advanced suite of features to help you secure your company data.